vsmith214/practice-checkpoint-express/readme.md

 As you complete each answer (or make an update), please commit the changes to the git repository.
 To submit your answers:

+1. Keep all specs active.
-1. Push your repository back to your own personal fork of `assessment-express-mongoose`.
+2. Push your repository back to your own personal fork of `assessment-express-mongoose`.
-2. Download the zip of your project from Github.
+3. Download the zip of your project from Github.
-3. Email the zip with a link to your repository to `instructors+assessment@fullstackacademy.com` before the time assigned as the end of the assessment.
+4. Email the zip with a link to your repository to `instructors+assessment@fullstackacademy.com` before the time assigned as the end of the assessment.